insys-icom/M3_Container/doc/HowTo_Alpine_Linux.md

 - Click <img src="assets/icons/pen.png" alt="the pen icon" width="15"> to enter the configuration for the container.
 - Select the <b>"IP net1"</b> to which the containers Ethernet interface should be bridged
 - Enter a free IPv4 address, e.g. <b>192.168.1.3</b> and its net mask <b>24</b>
+- Enter the IP address of the gateway
 - Click to <b>"Save settings"</b>
 - Click the blinking <img src="assets/icons/gear.png" alt="the gear icon" width="15"> to activate the profile